 America the Beautiful passes are an all-access VIP ticket into any federal land including the Forest Service, Bureau of Land Management, National Wildlife Refuge, and so many more!

 If it’s federal land with an entrance fee this pass will cover it.
 It’s like an annual all-I-can-eat buffet of federal land.
-It is a far better deal than the one time I paid $109 for visiting The Wizarding World.
+It is a far better deal than the $109 one-day pass for The Wizarding World and I’m saying that as a proud Ravenclaw member!

-Visiting the magic at Universal was epic but it was also one day.
+Visiting the magic at Universal was epic but it was only 24 hours.
 This pass is a year’s worth of beauty and access to America’s best attraction.

 Lodging Field Notes